UmerAhmad9126/swanirbhar-assignment/README.md

 2. **Basic Resume Management**
    - Create, edit, and delete resumes.
    - Manage sections such as personal information, work experience, education, and skills.

-4. **Real-Time Resume Preview**
-   - Real-time preview updates as users input information into their resumes.

 ## Installation